 Tracking who has access to specific systems and applications can be a challenge if your organization has high employee turnover.
 As a result, access may not be revoked in time.

-Users may feel disgruntled if the review causes changes in their access rights, even if those changes are required to enhance the cybersecurity of the organization.
-This may lead to a loss of productivity and dissatisfaction with the organization.
+Users may feel disgruntled if the review results in changes to their access rights, even if those changes enhance the cybersecurity of the organization.
+This may lead to reduced productivity and dissatisfaction with the organization.

 Meeting the relevant compliance requirements

-Another challenge is adhering to regulatory constraints for securing user access, which have become increasingly common across various sectors today.
-Compliance requirements differ depending on the industry and location and may change over time.
+Another challenge is adhering to regulatory constraints for securing user access, which have become increasingly common across various sectors.
+Compliance requirements differ by industry and location, and often change over time.

 What standards, laws, and regulations require a user access review?